TeamCharles/initial-api/README.md

 export ASPNETCORE_ENVIRONMENT="Development"
 ```

 On initial installation of the Banagazon web application you must set an environment variable to your local database.
-Even though you have not yet created a database, this variable will set the location of your database for later after creation.
+(This database with the file name bangazon.db will be created when you run dotnet ef database update later in the installation process.)
 ```Bash
 export BangazonWeb_Db_Path="/path/to/bangazon.db"
 ```